SexChrLab/SCC-alignment/README.md

 ls /references
 ```

-To fully perform the analysis, you would attach a volume, meaning that you would make a local directory visible inside the Docker container:
+To run the Docker container with your own data, you would run it with an attached volume, meaning that you would make a local directory visible inside the Docker container:
 ```
 docker run -it -v /path/to/local/directory/:/data -t sbplaisier/omics:1.3
 ```